- Associate in Arts – AA

 This brief occupational certificate program prepares students to work as phlebotomists.
 Students acquire skills in communication, leadership, human relations, and employment; learn techniques for collecting blood specimens by capillary or venipuncture on adults, children and infants; learn how to attend to the comfort and well-being of the patient while performing blood collecting duties; and observe safety policies and procedures both in the classroom and clinical settings.

 SFSC’s Phlebotomy course is offered in response to community need and not at consistent times of the year.
 Typically, the course is offered once during the fall term and once during the spring term, meeting on Saturdays and some evenings.
 It covers:

 The next course will be held Feb.
 2-April 1, 2017.
 Applications will be accepted online from 8 a.m. on Nov.
 8 through 4 p.m. on Nov.
 10.

 |Must be at least 18 years old.|

-|Complete an Application for Admission to South Florida State College.|
+Complete an Application for Admission to South Florida State College.

-Complete an Application to Phlebotomy Program.
+Complete an online Application to Phlebotomy Program.